mustafakemal1729/snippetbox/README.md

 ## Overview

 Snippetbox is a CRUD (Create, Read, Update, Delete) web application built with Go, MySQL, Bootstrap, and JavaScript.
-It serves as a training project to learn how to build production-ready web applications with Go, inspired by the concepts introduced in Alex Edwards' "Let’s Go" book.
+It serves as a training project to learn how to build production-ready web applications with Go, inspired by the concepts introduced in Alex Edwards "Let’s Go" book.

-The original sample was changed while writing to learn how to use other third-party Go libraries and to enhance the web application.

 ## Features